Please tell us how we're doing...click here.

 Our Responsibilities Include:

-Prepare, revise, update, implement and administer the Comprehensive Plan to ensure that it meets the county's current and long range needs, ensure its continued relevancy, and consistency with SC Code 6-29-510.
+- Prepare, revise, update, implement and administer the Comprehensive Plan to ensure that it meets the county's current and long range needs, ensure its continued relevancy, and consistency with SC Code 6-29-510.

-Developing various long range and strategic plans as well as small area plans to ensure that the quality of life of York County’s citizens are maintained.
+- Developing various long range and strategic plans as well as small area plans to ensure that the quality of life of York County’s citizens are maintained.

-Providing the public with information regarding the proper land use designation for individual parcels as recommended by the land use plan map and comprehensive plan.
+- Providing the public with information regarding the proper land use designation for individual parcels as recommended by the land use plan map and comprehensive plan.

-Posting, evaluating, and analyzing the proposed rezoning requests for individual parcels for Council consideration.
+- Posting, evaluating, and analyzing the proposed rezoning requests for individual parcels for Council consideration.

-Conducting transportation reviews for subdivision road and commercial access development plans.
+- Conducting transportation reviews for subdivision road and commercial access development plans.

-Developing policies and providing management guidelines to support community conservation efforts including preserving natural resources and implementation of the open space plan.
+- Developing policies and providing management guidelines to support community conservation efforts including preserving natural resources and implementation of the open space plan.

-Participating in countywide and regional transportation planning, as well as open space planning.
+- Participating in countywide and regional transportation planning, as well as open space planning.

-Prepare and administer various grant applications.
+- Prepare and administer various grant applications.

-Exit 90 Gateway Sign Project:
+Exit 90 Gateway Sign Project is now COMPLETE!

 Exit 90, the access between I-77, SC 51, and Carowinds Boulevard (US 21), is a major gateway into South Carolina from North Carolina, and it offers a first impression of the Palmetto State and York County to many driving south on I-77.
 Unfortunately, the impression that most get is not representative of York County or the State of South Carolina.
 During the York County Planning and Development Services Exit 90 Master Plan Study, it was discovered that most stakeholders maintain a positive vision for the Exit 90 / Carowinds Boulevard area and understand that despite its present state, the gateway area offers excellent long-term development potential.
 In addition, many recognized that although there are issues, there are also many assets providing considerable opportunities to improve the aesthetics, functionality, and economic conditions in the area.

 On January 13, 2012, York County was awarded grant funding in the amount of $100,000 (20% or $20,000 local match) from the South Carolina Department of Transportation (SC DOT) through the Transportation Enhancement Program (TEP) for the Exit 90 Gateway Enhancement Project.
-It should also be noted that in July, 2012 York County signed the Project Participation Agreement and paid the $20,000 local match from District 1 C funds.

-or call Steve Allen, Planning Services Manager at 803-909-7223.
+For further information call Stephen Allen, Planning Services Manager at 803-909-7223.